hotmit/Flash-CHIP/README.md

 ```
 Follow the original instruction below

-Guide for CHIP image server installation:
-    Once done, connect the composite tv input
+Once done, connect the composite tv input.
+Use the cred below
 User: root
 Pw: chip (default)

-    # type this in the shell
+# type this in the shell to change network settings
 nmtui (use this to set ur wifi password)
 ```

 ## Change Source List